anjovanov/anjovanov/README.md

 - 👋 Hi, I’m @anjovanov
-- 👀 I’m interested in ...
-Web and Game Development
+- 👀 I’m interested in Web and Game Development
-- 📫 How to reach me ... angel@jovanov.me
+- 📫 You can reach me at angel@jovanov.me

 <!---
 anjovanov/anjovanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.